Skip to main content

 Clayton White

-In his first season with the Gamecocks, the Carolina defense allowed 24.0 points per game, ranking 46th in the nation, with six of its 13 opponents scoring 17 points or less.
+In his first season in Columbia, the Carolina defense allowed 24.0 points per game, ranking 46th in the nation, with six of its 13 opponents scoring 17 points or less.
 That was following a 2020 season in which they allowed 36.0 points per game and ranked 105th in scoring defense.
-The Gamecocks forced a turnover in 11 of 13 games, and two or more turnovers in eight games, including a season-high four against Troy.
-They forced 24 turnovers – 15 interceptions and nine fumble recoveries, ranking first in the SEC and tied for 14th in the country in turnovers gained.
-The 15 interceptions tied for second in the SEC lead and tied for 14th in the country.
-The nine fumble recoveries tied for the SEC lead and tied for 25th in the nation.
-The Gamecock defense scored four times – three pick-sixes and a scoop-and score.
-The four defensive touchdowns tied for the SEC lead and tied for seventh in the nation.
-The Gamecocks surrendered 180.8 yards per game through the air, the fewest since 2011.
-They ranked first in the SEC and seventh in the nation in passing yards allowed per game.
+The Gamecocks forced 24 turnovers, ranking first in the SEC and tied for 14th in the country in turnovers gained.
+Fifteen interceptions tied for second in the SEC lead and for 14th in the country.
+Nine fumble recoveries tied for the SEC lead and for 25th in the nation.
+The defense scored four times – three pick-sixes and a scoop-and score, tying for the SEC lead and for seventh in the nation.
+Carolina surrendered 180.8 yards per game through the air, the fewest since 2011, ranking atop the SEC and seventh in the nation.
 Safety Jaylan Foster earned All-America honors.

-White spent the previous four seasons as the defensive coordinator and cornerbacks coach at Western Kentucky University.
+White spent the prior four seasons as the defensive coordinator and cornerbacks coach at Western Kentucky University.

 In 2020, the Hilltoppers ranked 28th in total defense, including eighth in the nation in passing defense, allowing just 177.3 yards per game though the air.
 WKU was third in the nation with 68 passes defended and the defense scored three touchdowns.

-In 2019, WKU produced a top 25 overall defense in the third season of White’s Multiple 4-2-5 scheme.
-WKU allowed only 20.1 total points per game, which was the lowest mark for the program since 2004 and ranked No. 22 in FBS.
-Junior defensive end DeAngelo Malone was voted 2019 Conference USA Defensive Player of the Year after producing 99 total tackles – including 21 for loss – with 11.5 sacks and 16 quarterback hurries.
+In 2019, WKU produced a top 25 overall defense.
+WKU allowed 20.1 total points per game, the lowest mark for the program since 2004 and ranked No. 22 in FBS.
+Defensive end DeAngelo Malone was voted 2019 Conference USA Defensive Player of the Year after producing 99 total tackles – including 21 for loss – with 11.5 sacks and 16 quarterback hurries.

 The Hilltoppers were one of the nation’s stingiest inside the red zone in 2018.
 WKU allowed just a 103.41 passer rating with their backs against the wall, good for the sixth-best mark nationally.
 Even better, the Hilltoppers allowed opposing quarterbacks to complete passes at just a 32.7 percent clip, the best mark in the nation.